 Since the uptick in outbreaks of measles in the US, those arguing for the right not to vaccinate their children have come under increasing scrutiny.
 There is no journal of "anti-vax psychology" reporting research on those who advocate what seems like a controversial, "anti-science" and dangerous position, but if there was we can take a good guess at what the research reported therein would say.

 Look at other groups who hold beliefs at odds with conventional scientific thought.
 Climate sceptics for example.
 You might think that climate sceptics would be likely to be more ignorant of science than those who accept the consensus that humans are causing a global increase in temperatures.
 But you'd be wrong.
-The individuals with the highest degree of scientific literacy are not those most concerned about , they are the group which is most divided over the issue.
+The individuals with the highest degree of scientific literacy are not those most concerned about climate change, they are the group which is most divided over the issue.
 The most scientifically literate are also some of the strongest climate sceptics.

 A driver of this is a process psychologists have called "biased assimilation" – we all regard new information in the light of what we already believe.
 In line with this, one study showed that climate sceptics rated newspaper editorials supporting the reality of climate change as less persuasive and less reliable than non-sceptics.
 Some studies have even shown that people can react to information which is meant to persuade them out of their beliefs by becoming more hardline – the exact opposite of the persuasive intent.